zparvez2z/nfdi4culture-stack/docs/02b-reconciliation-workflow.md

 # OpenRefine Reconciliation Workflow Guide

-## Step-by-Step: Reconciling Museum Data to Wikibase
+## Step-by-Step: Reconciling Museum Data to Wikidata

-This guide walks through the actual reconciliation process using the sample dataset.
+**Note:** This guide reflects the actual Day 2 implementation using Wikidata reconciliation.
+While a local Wikibase manifest was created, the demonstration used Wikidata's reconci.link service since the local MediaWiki lacks a reconciliation endpoint.
+The workflow is identical to what would be used with a properly configured Wikibase instance.

 ### Prerequisites
 - OpenRefine running at http://localhost:3333
-- MediaWiki/Wikibase running at http://localhost:8181
 - Sample data: `data/museum-artworks.csv`
+- Internet connection for Wikidata API access

 ---

 ## Part 1: Import Data into OpenRefine

-### 1. Create New Project
+### 1. Create New Project via Clipboard
 1. Open http://localhost:3333
 2. Click **"Create Project"** tab
-3. Select **"This Computer"**
+3. Select **"Clipboard"**
-4. Click **"Choose Files"** and select `museum-artworks.csv`
+4. Open `data/museum-artworks.csv` in a text editor and copy all content
+5. Paste CSV data into OpenRefine's text area
-5. Click **"Next »"**
+6. Click **"Next »"**

+**Why Clipboard?** In Docker environments, direct file access can be restricted.
+The clipboard method is a reliable workaround.

 ### 2. Configure Import Settings
 - **Character encoding:** UTF-8